NVIDIA/aistore/README.md

 ## Getting Started

-AIStore runs on commodity Linux machines with no special requirements on the hardware.
-The implication is that the number of possible (optimal and not-so-optimal) deployment options is practically unlimited.
-This section covers the bare minimum - the "Hello, World" of the AIStore deployment, if you will.
+AIStore runs on commodity Linux machines with no special hardware requirements.

-### Local Containerized (Docker)
+> It is expected, though, that all AIS target machines are identical, hardware-wise.

-AIStore is deployable using [Docker](https://docs.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/overview/).
-It allows for multi-container deployment of AIStore clusters which allows for single or multiple network communication.
-To get started with AIStore and Docker, see: [Getting started with Docker](docs/docker_main.md)
+The implication is that the number of possible deployment options is practically unlimited.
+This section covers 3 (three) ways to deploy AIS on a single Linux machine and is intended for developers and development, and/or for a quick trial.

-### Local Non-containerized
+### Local non-Containerized

-If [Go](https://golang.org/dl/) is already installed, getting started with AIStore takes no more than a minute and entails:
+Assuming that [Go](https://golang.org/dl/) is already installed, the remaining getting-started steps are:

 ```shell
 $ cd $GOPATH/src